 The Sistine Chapel is the chapel of the papal palace in the Vatican and is also considered a masterpiece.
 Also, The Sistine Chapel is one of the most visited sights in Europe.
 The chapel is famous for its Renaissance frescoes by Michelangelo.

 - Michelangelo di Ludovico Buonarroti Simoni was born on 6 March 1475 in the Tuscan village of Caprese.
-He was the third of his five brothers.
+He was the third of five brothers.

 - Deeply impressed by his genius, Pope Julius II summoned Michelangelo to Rome and proposed that he create a monumental mausoleum in which architecture would become one with sculpture.